Can I find you on LinkedIn?

 Think of it this way: The more you network, the more likely you are to receive referrals.
 LinkedIn helps you create an environment of thriving professional connections, with minimal financial investment.

-With all that in mind, take a look at your LinkedIn profile and try out the profile tips below—with a little effort, you can positively position your firm’s brand in the legal community, increase your visibility, and expand your personal reach.
+With all that in mind, look at your LinkedIn profile and try out the profile tips below—with a little effort, you can positively position your firm’s brand in the legal community, increase your visibility, expand your personal reach and help with your law firm’s legal marketing strategy to drive leads and build long-term professional credibility.

-• Look professional.
-Your profile photo should show yourself in professional attire, with a clean-looking background and a friendly appearance.
+- Look professional.
+Your profile photo should show you in professional attire, with a clean-looking background and a friendly appearance.

-• Use your background to your advantage.
-Your background photo can offer a bit more personality, but the subject matter should still fit with your professional persona.
+- Use your background to your advantage.
+Your background photocan offer more personality, but the subject matter should still fit with your professional persona.
 Don’t just show off a hobby!
+You could, alternatively, use branded imagery, such as your firm’s logo or a professionally designed banner with your practice areas listed, to strengthen brand association.

-Tip: Social media platforms are always making changes to their sites.
+Tip: Social media platforms constantly change their sites.
 Be sure to periodically check to see if their image specifications or profile layouts have changed.

 2. Write a compelling headline

-After your photo, your profile’s headline is the second thing that people see when searching your name on LinkedIn.
-Your current title will automatically be filled in as your headline … but you can do better.
+After your photo, your profile’s headline is the second thing people see when searching your name on LinkedIn.
+Your current title will automatically be your headline … but you can do better.

-Write a statement that is brief yet professional, and leaves your audience wanting to know more.
-The goal of the headline is to entice someone to click on your name, so consider statements that tell someone what’s in it for them.
+Write a brief yet professional statement, leaving your audience wanting to know more.
+The headline’s goal is to entice someone to click on your name, so consider statements that tell someone what’s in it for them.

-For example, Rachel Roche of Roche Legal has set her headline to “Award Winning Solicitor” followed by areas of law she practices including Tax & Trusts and Wills.
-Move on to her profile, and there’s a clear list of reasons to choose Roche Legal.
+For example, Roche Legal has set their headline to “Multi-award winning firm of solicitors” followed by areas of law she practises, including Tax & Trusts and Wills.
+Move on to their profile, and there’s a clear list of reasons to choose Roche Legal.
 What sets them apart?
-They “demystify legal jargon and deal with issues in a practical and reassuring way.”
+They demystify legal jargon and deal with issues in a practical and reassuring way.

 3. Stay relevant (in your profile)

-If you’ve changed practice focus, or if you had a varied professional history before you focused on law, curate your profile to only list experience that’s relevant to your current practice.
+If you’ve changed your practice focus or had a varied professional history before you focused on law, curate your profile to list only experiences relevant to your current practice.

-• Ensure everything that appears in your professional history reflects your current experience and goals.
+- Ensure everything in your professional history reflects your current experience and goals.

 4. Invest time in your summary

-A properly written summary showcases you are a confident legal professional and improves your searchability to colleagues and potential clients.
-Since you’re creating a high-level round up of yourself as a lawyer, consider highlighting your achievements, values, passions, and what sets you apart.
+A properly written summary showcases that you are a confident legal professional and improves your searchability to colleagues and potential clients.
+Since you’re creating a high-level round-up of yourself as a lawyer, consider highlighting your achievements, values, passions, and what sets you apart.

 Keep your summary clear and concise—only the first 200 or so characters of your summary will appear to someone viewing your profile on a desktop or laptop computer (to see the rest, they need to click “See more”).
 Think of this as your elevator pitch—include pertinent milestones, minimise buzzwords, and be sincere.

-Not a short form copywriter?
-If you’re not confident in writing your summary on your own, consider hiring a writer with biography (and/or marketing) experience to draft one for you.
+Not a short-form copywriter?
+If you’re not confident in writing your summary, consider hiring a writer with biography experience or a legal marketing agency to draft one for you.

 5. Keep professional experience concise (yet meaningful)